github/relative-time-element/README.md

 ##### noTitle (`boolean`, default: `undefined`)

 Passing in `no-title="true"` will remove the `title` attribute from the `<relative-time>` element.
-The `title` attribute is inaccessible to screen reader and keyboard users, so no adding a title attribute allows a user to create a custom, accessible tooltip if one is desired.
+The `title` attribute is inaccessible to screen reader and keyboard users, so not adding a title attribute allows a user to create a custom, accessible tooltip if one is desired.

 ## Browser Support